microsoft/hands-on-lab-azure-functions/docs/workshop.md

 <details>
 <summary>📚 Toggle solution</summary>

-You can confirm this by going to your Azure Open AI service and in the **Access control (IAM)** section click on the **Role assignment** table and locate the `Cognitive Services OpenAI User` role (you can directly filter assignment by role).
+You can confirm this by going to your Azure Open AI service and in the **Access control (IAM)** section click on the **Role assignment** table and locate the `Cognitive Services OpenAI User` role (you can directly filter assignments by role).

 You should see that the Durable function's Function App has the role `Cognitive Services OpenAI User`.